BetterWithCats.net may earn a small commission when you use one of the links on this page to purchase.

 A great way to help them keep their whole coat polished, reduce hairballs and keep their fur away from your clothes while also turning it pleasurable, is getting a quality grooming brush.
 We’ve recommended the Hertzko self-cleaning brush before when we discussed ways to reduce cat shedding and it’s a real game-changer!
-You can check out the latest price (and read some reviews) on Amazon by clicking here.

 It’s a Female Cat Behavior